bou-samra/Al-Khwarizmi/README.md

 ### Algebra

 Al-Khwarizmi’s most famous work is *Al-Kitab al-Mukhtasar fi Hisab al-Jabr wal-Muqabala* ("The Compendious Book on Calculation by Completion and Balancing").
-In this text, he presented systematic methods for solving linear and quadratic equations.
+This book presented systematic methods for solving linear and quadratic equations.

-The word "al-jabr" from the title of his book eventually became the modern term "algebra."
-His approach treated algebra as an independent mathematical discipline rather than just a collection of arithmetic tricks.
+The word "al-jabr" from the title became the modern term "algebra."
+Al-Khwarizmi treated algebra as an independent discipline, not just a set of arithmetic techniques.

 ### Arithmetic and Algorithms

-Al-Khwarizmi played a major role in introducing the Hindu-Arabic numeral system to the Western world.
-Through Latin translations of his works, Europe gradually adopted positional decimal notation, replacing Roman numerals.
+He introduced the Hindu-Arabic numeral system to the Western world.
+Through Latin translations, Europe gradually adopted positional decimal notation, replacing Roman numerals.

-His name, when Latinized as "Algoritmi," became the origin of the word "algorithm."
-Today, algorithms form the backbone of computer science and modern technology.
+His name, Latinized as "Algoritmi," became the origin of the word "algorithm," forming the foundation of modern computer science.

 ---